MaxMichelutti/dDNNF-Query/README.md

 # dDNNF-Query

-C++ library that allows to load, query and serialize dDNNFs.
+C++ library that allows to load, condition and serialize dDNNFs.
 <br>
 Build test-main with make.